Mozart and Friends

 Church of the Holy Trinity

-The Austrian organist Martin Alexander Strommer and the violin duo Katarína Veselská and Pavol Varga will perform at the concert as part of the “Silberbauer’s Musical Podyjí” festival.
-Introduces the classical violin repertoire.
+The concert, part of the ”Silberbauer’s Musical Thaya Region” festival, will feature Austrian organist Martin Alexander Strommer and violin duo Katarína Veselská and Pavol Varga.
+They will present a classical violin repertoire.

 Programme